 '''

 #define KeyboardStruct(psParent,

 psNext,

 psChild,

 psDisplay,

 i32X,

 i32Y,

 i32Width,

 i32Height,

 ui32Style,

 ui32BackgroundColor,

 ui32FillColor,

 ui32PressFillColor,

 ui32OutlineColor,

 ui32TextColor,

 psFont,

-uil6AutoRepeatDelay,

-uil6AutoRepeatRate,
+ui16AutoRepeatDelay,

+ui16AutoRepeatRate,

 ui32NumKeyboards,

 psKeyboards,

 pfnOnEvent)

 '''

+'''

-psParent is a pointer to the parent widget. psNext is a pointer to the sibling widget. psChild is a pointer to the first child widget. psDisplay is a pointer to the display on which to draw the keyboard. i32X is the X coordinate of the upper left corner of the keyboard. i32Width is the width of the keyboard.
+psParent is a pointer to the parent widget.

+psNext is a pointer to the sibling widget.

+psChild is a pointer to the first child widget.

+psDisplay is a pointer to the display on which to draw the keyboard.

+i32X is the X coordinate of the upper left corner of the keyboard.

-i32Height is the height of the keyboard. ui32Style is the style to be applied to the keyboard. ui32BackgroundColor is the background color for the keyboard. ui32FillColor is the color used to fill in the keyboard. ui32PressFillColor is the color used to fill in the keyboard when a key is pressed. ui32OutlineColor is the color used to outline the keys. ui32TextColor is the color used to draw text on the keys. psFont is a pointer to the font used to draw text on the keys. ui16AutoRepeatDelay is the delay before starting auto-repeat. ui32NumKeyboards is the number of keyboards in the psKeyboard parameter. psKeyboards is a pointer to the keyboard array to use for this keyboard. pfnOnEvent is a pointer to the function that is called when a key is pressed.
+i32Y is the Y coordinate of the upper left corner of the keyboard.

+i32Width is the width of the keyboard.

+'''

+'''

+i32Height is the height of the keyboard.

+'''

+ui32Style is the style to be applied to the keyboard.

+ui32BackgroundColor is the background color for the keyboard.

+ui32FillColor is the color used to fill in the keyboard.

+ui32PressFillColor is the color used to fill in the keyboard when a key is pressed.

+ui32OutlineColor is the color used to outline the keys.

+ui32TextColor is the color used to draw text on the keys.

+psFont is a pointer to the font used to draw text on the keys.

+ui16AutoRepeatRate is the rate at which auto-repeat events are generated.

+ui32NumKeyboards is the number of keyboards in the psKeyboard parameter.

+psKeyboards is a pointer to the keyboard array to use for this keyboard.

+pfnOnEvent is a pointer to the function that is called when a key is pressed.